balloosnafoo/connect-4-challenge/README.md

 require O(nm) time where n is height and m is width.
 While both solutions take place in linear time, it is guaranteed to be true that the length of a winning row is smaller than the area of the board.

+Correction: I originally wrote that the solution that checks the entire board after every play has linear complexity.
+This is only true if you assume that the size of the board grows only in one dimension.
+Realistically the board is likely to be square or near square, making the previously mentioned solution quadratic.